cyanly/lbplot-rs/README.md

 # Limit OrderBook Chart with Heatmap

+This project demonstrate heatmap visualisation tool for Limit OrderBook.
+It combines order book data and heatmap visualization to offer unique insights into market dynamics.

 - [x] SPA web with No Javascript
 - [x] No `node_modules` were used in the making of this web app.
 - [x] Dark mode
+- [ ] For demo purpose no server: no historical data load

 ---